-Manitoba Healthy Food in Schools supports schools across Manitoba in taking action to promote healthy eating and healthy food choices at school.
-Their website will provide guidance and resources for anyone working in or with a school on food related activities throughout the school day, including teachers, parents, administrators, students, and health professionals.
+Manitoba Healthy Food in Schools supported schools across Manitoba in taking action to promote healthy eating and healthy food choices at school.
+Their website continues to provide access to guidance and resources for anyone working in or with a school on food related activities throughout the school day, including teachers, parents, administrators, students, and health professionals.

 Dairy Farmers of Manitoba, through their Nüton program, provides free or low cost nutrition education resources and training to Manitoba educators and health professionals.
 Their “train-the-trainer” programs are developed and facilitated by registered dietitians who provide you with up to date information and resources that are engaging and easy to use.
 Each one of their specialized programs includes skill-oriented activities designed to help foster healthy food choices at every age.

 Food Matters Manitoba is a registered charity that engages Manitobans towards healthy, sustainable and fair food for all.
 Through Food Matters you will find support for gardening, accessing local food, expanding your networks, and opportunities to become involved in programs.